-Power BI is a great tool that includes several high quality charts.
-In addition to the built-in ones, there are more than 100 custom visuals that you can get for free from the Office Store or import directly from Power BI itself.
+Microsoft Power BI is a great tool to create Business Intelligence reports, and it includes several high-quality charts and visuals.
+In addition to the built-in charts and visuals, there are more than 170 custom visuals you can download for free from the integrated marketplace or from the AppSource.

-How to choose the right visuals for your reports/dashboards among all these resources?
+Not sure how to pick the right visuals for your reports among all these resources?

 This reference aims at guiding you in that decision.

 We analyzed all the 204 visuals available on Sep.
 2018, assigned them to various categories, and printed the result in a downloadable PDF file.
 The legend allows you to identify built-in visuals, certified visuals (What does it mean?), and visuals requiring an R environment.
 Furthermore, for some of the visuals we indicated better alternatives within the same category.

 - Comparison – To compare the magnitude of measures

 - Change over time – To display the changing trend of measures

 - Part-to-whole – To identify the parts making up a measure total

 - Flow – To display a flow or dynamic relations

 - Ranking – To rank measures in an order